berzz26/Flapocolypse/README.md

 # Your Game Name

-A 2D game built in C using SDL2.
+A 2D game Flappy Bird in C using SDL2.

 ## Quick Start (Play the Game)

-1. Download the latest release from the [Releases](https://github.com/yourusername/your-repo/releases) page
+1. Download the latest release from the [Releases](https://github.com/berzz26/SDL_C/releases/V-1.0) page
 2. Extract the ZIP file
 3. Run `build/main.exe`